cloudfoundry/docs-bosh/content/deployment-manifest.md

 1. If an identically named property exists in the [Properties](#properties) block of the deployment manifest, the value of this property overrides the previous value.
 1. If an identically named property exists in the Properties sub-block of the [Jobs](#jobs) block of the deployment manifest, the value of this property overrides all previous values.

+!!! note
-<p class="note"><strong>Note</strong>: If you declare specific properties in a job template spec, BOSH ignores all other properties.
-If you do not declare any specific properties in a job template spec, BOSH applies all properties from the deployment manifest to the job. </p>
+    If you declare specific properties in a job template spec, BOSH ignores all other properties.
+If you do not declare any specific properties in a job template spec, BOSH applies all properties from the deployment manifest to the job.

 ---
 ## Cloud Provider Block {: #cloud-provider }